-Ordinary membership is open to anyone who is able to demonstrate that they can contribute to the objects of the Commission, for example through their work, publications, activities or by means of management, leadership, administrative or other specialist skills.
+Ordinary membership is open to anyone who is able to demonstrate that they can contribute to the object of the Commission and contribute to its activities.

-Honorary Membership is open to those who have made a major and sustained contribution to the development of military history, or to the activities of the BCMH, over a period of time.
+Honorary Membership is normally limited to existing members of the Commission who have given clearly exceptional service to the Commission or to the cause of military history more generally.
 No subscription is payable by honorary members.

 Applicants should note that their application cannot be confirmed until they have:

-- Authorised a Standing Order for their subscription in favour of the Commission Bankers Order 2016
+- Authorised a Standing Order for their subscription in favour of the Commission Bankers-Order-2018

 - Confirmed the e-mail address by which they intend to receive communications from the Commission

 The annual subscription is currently £30 per annum, payable on 1 January.
 A reduced £15 subscription in payable by members elected after the Commission’s summer conference in the first half year of election.